sjsu-koby/Final-Project/README.md

 **5/23/22:**

-Added HTML/CSS web pages
+Added HTML/CSS web pages for artist statement and resources

 Made platform collision

 **Ongoing:**

+Make new platform interactions

 Make the victory screen start a new game

 Give sprites animation(not that important, but will attempt past due date)

-Add an artist statement